ribarrag/Data_visualizations/Final_PartIII.md

 ---

 **Script for presentation**
-Here, you can find the scriot used for the presentation.
+Here, you can find the script used for the presentation.
 It has been graded through Turnit

 ---